emissary-ingress/emissary/reference/ambassador-with-aws.md

 - `service.beta.kubernetes.io/aws-load-balancer-proxy-protocol`:
     Configures the ELB to enable the proxy protocol. `"*"`, which enables the proxy protocol on all ELB backends, is the only acceptable value.

     If setting this value, you need to make sure Envoy is configured to use the proxy protocol.
-This can be configured by setting `use_proxy_proto: true` and `use_remote_address: false` in the [ambassador `Module`](/reference/core/ambassador). **Note:** a restart of Ambassador is required for this configuration to take effect.
+This can be configured by setting `use_proxy_proto: true` and `use_remote_address: false` in the [ambassador `Module`](/reference/core/ambassador). **Note:** a restart of Ambassador Edge Stack is required for this configuration to take effect.

 ## Yaml Configuration

-The following is a sample configuration for deploying Ambassador in AWS using Kubernetes YAML manifests:
+The following is a sample configuration for deploying Ambassador Edge Stack in AWS using Kubernetes YAML manifests:

 ```yaml
 ---